saifulmath/saifulmath/README.md

 Hello, I am Mohd Saiful Islam.
-A Data Science Enthusiast
+A Data Science Enthusiast.

 🔭 I’m currently studying an MSc in Applied Mathematics for Network & Data Science at Hochschule Mittweida